TheShadowEevee/Sharpii-NetCore/README.md

 # Sharpii - A command line libWiiSharp tool

 # Fork Notes
-- Status: Ported locally, but Linux and Mac compiling isn't possible yet.
-The ported files will be uploaded soon.
+- Status: Ported and working!
+Mac untested.

-- Purpose: A .Net Core port of Sharpii for use on Mac and Linux, intended for use with my Unix rewrite of the RC24 Patcher [Put Link Here], but it can be used for any purpose when it's done.
+- Purpose: A .Net Core port of Sharpii for use on Mac and Linux, intended for use with my Unix rewrite of the RC24 Patcher but it can be used for any purpose.

 - Issues/Pull Requests: All issues with this version of Sharpii should go in this fork's issue tracker.
 The issue is likely with the port and even if it isn't maybe I can fix it as I don't know if the original Sharpii creator is still active here.
 Pull requests are appreciated if they fix an issue, but it may take a bit to review.

 # Repo info